Consultant Haematopathologists

 or

-*For bone marrow trephine biopsy, local decalcification protocol to be followed.
-If local protocol is not in place, then the current protocol at department of Histopathology (Addenbrooke’s) can be followed: after fixation in 10% formalin (for 24 hours), bone marrow trephine biopsies undergo 24 hours EDTA decalcification (pH 6.5-7, at room temperature) before processing and sectioning.
+*For bone marrow trephine biopsy: Follow your local decalcification protocol if available.
+If no local protocol exists, then the current protocol at department of Histopathology (Cambridge University Hospitals) can be followed: fix in 10% formalin for 24 hours, then decalcify in EDTA for 24 hours (pH 6.5-7, at room temperature) before processing and sectioning.

 Back To top